Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

 Next, we prove a statement in the opposite direction:

 \begin{thm} Let $1 \to K \to E \to G \to 1$ be a central extension with finitely generated kernel.
 If $E$ is a HHG, then the extension is bounded.

-Suppose moreover that $E$ has a HHG structure with cobounded product regions.
-Then there exists a finite-index subgroup $E'\le E$ containing $K$ such that $E'/K$ is a HHG. \end{thm}
+Moreover, if $E$ has a HHG structure with clean containers, there exists a finite-index subgroup $E'\le E$ containing $K$ such that $E'/K$ is a HHG. \end{thm}

 \begin{proof} The proof of $(\Rightarrow)$ of Theorem \ref{thm:HHG_iff_bounded_abelian_ker} did not use that $G$ is a HHG, so it shows that if $E$ is HHG, then the extension is bounded.
-We now focus on the rest of the statement, whose proof we split into several steps.
+We now focus on proving the ``moreover'' part, whose proof we split into several steps.

-\textbf{Step 1: the kernel fixes every unbounded domain.} Consider a HHG structure $(\cal X, \frakS)$ for $E$.
-In this step we show that the $K$-action on the domain set $\frakS$ fixes every unbounded domain (though $K$ might act non-trivially on the corresponding coordinate spaces).